OPPO, Spotify to bring personalised playlists for users

-New Delhi, Aug 12 (IANS) Smartphone maker OPPO on Thursday announced its partnership with music-streaming platform Spotify to bring personalised playlists for users that suit their moods and emotions.
+New Delhi: Smartphone maker OPPO on Thursday announced its partnership with music-streaming platform Spotify to bring personalised playlists for users that suit their moods and emotions.

 The tie-up with Spotify is in keeping with OPPO Reno6 Series cameras that allow users to capture every emotion in portrait with Bokeh Flare Portrait Video in professional-grade quality, the company claimed.